 Amber Maltbie is a member of Nossaman's Public Policy Practice Group assisting clients with a wide range of concerns related to California election law, campaign finance requirements, and ethics rules.
+She also teaches Election Law at the University of the Pacific, McGeorge School of Law as an adjunct professor.

 Ms. Maltbie provides strategic counsel to help clients navigate the complex and ever changing regulations promulgated by California's ethics watchdog, the Fair Political Practices Commission.
 She constantly monitors state and local level ethics agencies to ensure clients are aware of the regulatory changes affecting them.
 Upon request, she can provide clients with dynamic trainings tailored to their particular needs.
 Ms. Maltbie's clients include public officials, candidates, political treasurers, lobbyists, fundraisers, and consultants with political law needs.